 Who can submit the application to strike off the company?

-Company director, company secretary or any registered filing agent can submit the strike off application through online.
+Company director, company secretary or any registered filing agent can submit the strike off application through an online portal.

 How long does it take to strike off a company?